hs7t/yay/README.md

 That `$` command we're using is called Shell Run.
 When the instruction `$ hg clone "https://www.mercurial-scm.org/repo/hg/"` is run, `hg clone "https://www.mercurial-scm.org/repo/hg/"` will be passed to the shell.
 Nice!

 ## The trampoline

 The `yay` trampoline is multi-platform CLI that reads and runs `yay` scripts.
 It's written in some very messy Python.

+It currently supports:

+- PowerShell 5.1+
+- Bash
+- Windows Command Prompt
+- POSIX shell
+- Z shell